2021 Old Trafford protests

-The 2021 Old Trafford protests were a series of protests against the Glazer ownership of Manchester United following the clubs announcement it had joined the European Super League project that subsequently collapsed.
-On the 2 May, fans organised protests outside of Manchester United's Old Trafford stadium and the Lowry Hotel prior to the clubs Premier League fixture against Liverpool.
+The 2021 Old Trafford protests were a series of protests against the Glazer ownership of Manchester United following the club's announcement it had joined the European Super League project that subsequently collapsed.
+On 2 May, fans organised protests outside Manchester United's Old Trafford stadium and the Lowry Hotel prior to the club's Premier League fixture against Liverpool.

 A number of protesters were able to gain access to the stadium resulting in an initial delay to kick-off, before the eventual postponement of the fixture.
 This was the first time that a Premier League match had ever been postponed due to a protest.

 Background

 In April 2021, Joel Glazer played a high-profile role in controversial plans to have Manchester United compete in a proposed European Super League.
 Plans were announced on 18 April and were unpopular with fans.
 Despite Manchester United's withdrawal from the competition three days later and heavy backlash from fans, players, managers and pundits, protests still continued.

 On 22 April, a group of around 20 supporters gained entry to Manchester United's training ground to stage a protest against Glazer's ownership.
 Two days later, a second protest outside Old Trafford saw over 2,000 fans protest against Glazer's ownership and advocate for the 50+1 rule seen in German football.
 Joel Glazer later apologised to the team's fans, saying "[he] got it wrong," but fans remained enraged, telling a team executive they were "disgusted, embarrassed, and angry" with his actions.

 Prior to the 2021 attempt to join the European Super League by the Glazer ownership, significant series of protests against their ownership had occurred in 2010, colloquially called "The Green and Gold Movement".
 As well as in 2005, before the club was acquired by the Glazer family.